 3. Talk to yourself

-This may sound crazy, but don’t you skip this one.
-It may not be aloud, but talk to yourself, having a conversation with yourself is a drill you can do without having any threat and confidence issues.
+This may sound crazy, but don’t skip this one.
+Even if it isn’t loud, talk to yourself, having a conversation with yourself is a drill you can do without having any threat and confidence issues.

 4. Put yourself in a situation where you’ll have to speak

-Nothing like experience, go out find a situation put yourself in it and improve your communication skills.
-These situations, even if you don’t do well put you on track to master communication.
+Nothing like experience, go out find a situation put yourself in it, and improve your communication skills.